anraman1/acs/roles/readme.md

-## Following ansible task to validate the acs opertor and to create a init-bundle
+## The following Ansible task validates the ACS Operator installation and creates an init-bundle

 # extra_vars